KSO

 Standalone Notebooks

-While the official pipeline is being finalized, these notebooks provide a working path for new users β€” covering dataset preparation in Biigle, and model training end-to-end.
+While the official pipeline is being finalized, these notebooks provide a working path for new users β€” covering dataset preparation in BIIGLE, and end-to-end model training.

 Notebook Path Covers

-Biigle_to_YOLO.ipynb notebooks/setup/Biigle_to_YOLO.ipynb Biigle CSV β†’ YOLO conversion (data preparation for our Biigle users)
+Biigle_to_YOLO.ipynb notebooks/setup/Biigle_to_YOLO.ipynb BIIGLE CSV β†’ YOLO conversion (data preparation for BIIGLE users)

 Train_models.ipynb notebooks/analyse/Train_models.ipynb YOLO model training and fine-tuning using Ultralytics